 Christchurch promises an eclectic mix of historic elegance and contemporary culture.

-Since the Canterbury Earthquakes of 2010 and 2011 Christchurch city has bounced back with innovative new attractions, as well as some old favourites.
+Christchurch is thriving with innovative new attractions, art and public spaces, as well as some old favourites.

 Visit the Re StartOpens external site in a new window container mall, the transitional Cardboard CathedralOpens external site in a new window, and some of the many pop up restaurants and barsOpens external site in a new window.
 Contemporary art galleries, boutique shops and open-air markets add to Christchurch’s creative vibe.